chuongmep/bim42.github.io/_posts/2014-10-18-use-grasshopper-to-produce-fabrication-drawings.md

   }
 </pre>

-With the &#8220;Disc&#8221; component, I retrieve every summit of my panel boundary, and place a dimension between two of these points.
+With the "Disc" component, I retrieve every summit of my panel boundary, and place a dimension between two of these points.
 I also use an offset of my panel boundary to set up the position of the dimension line.

 ![5_LinearDimension](http://bim42.com/wp-content/uploads/2014/10/5_LinearDimension.png)